fishcus/KAP-manual/en/integration/driver/odbc/mac_odbc.en.md

 - #### Query verification

-1. Test connection with cmd tool "isql DSN [UID '[PWD]']
+1. Test connection with cmd tool "isql DSN [UID '[PWD]']:

    ```
    isql KyligenceDataSource ADMIN 'KYLIN'
    ```

-2. Send a query to test
+2. Send a query to test:

    ```
    SQL> select count(*) from kylin_sales;
    ```

-   If the connection is successful, the following result will be returned
+   If the connection is successful, the following result will be returned:

    ```
    +---------------------+